vm6502q/amazon-braket-qrack-simulator-python/README.md

 pip install pytest
 ```

-To run the unit tests, use this command in the `amazon-braket-qrack-simulator-python` directory:
+With pytest installed, use this command in the `amazon-braket-qrack-simulator-python` directory:

 ```bash
 pytest .